ULHacks/intro-to-python/README.md

-# intro-to-python
+# Intro to Python
-Files from the Intro to Python workshop
+These files were coded live to accompany the presentation